 We currently have no drugs approved for sale and we cannot guarantee that we will ever have marketable drugs.
 Clinical failure can occur at any stage of clinical development.
 Clinical trials may produce negative or inconclusive results, and we or any collaborators may decide, or regulators may require us, to conduct additional clinical trials or preclinical studies.
 We will be required to demonstrate with substantial evidence through well-controlled clinical trials that our drug candidates are safe and effective for use in a diverse population before we can seek regulatory approvals for their commercial sale.
 Success in early-stage clinical trials does not mean that future larger registration clinical trials will be successful because drug candidates in later-stage clinical trials may fail to demonstrate sufficient safety and efficacy to the satisfaction of the FDA and non-U.S. regulatory authorities despite having progressed through early-stage clinical trials.
 Drug candidates that have shown promising results in early-stage clinical trials may still suffer significant setbacks in subsequent registration clinical trials.
 Additionally, the outcome of preclinical studies and early-stage clinical trials may not be predictive of the success of later-stage clinical trials, and interim results of a clinical trial are not necessarily indicative of final results.
-For example, in 2016 we released top-line interim results from our Selinexor Treatment of Refractory Myeloma (STORM) study.
-While we believe the results we have observed to date are positive, there can be no assurance that further analysis will confirm our initial observations regarding this interim data or that data from the expansion of our STORM study will reflect similar results.
+For example, we released top-line results from the expansion of our Selinexor Treatment of Refractory Myeloma (STORM) study in April and September 2018.
+While we believe the results we have observed to date are positive, there can be no assurance that results that we believe to be positive will be viewed similarly by regulatory authorities or as sufficient to support a request for registration.

 In addition, the design of a clinical trial can determine whether its results will support approval of a drug, and flaws in the design of a clinical trial may not become apparent until the clinical trial is well advanced.
-We have limited experience in designing clinical trials and may be unable to design and conduct a clinical trial to support regulatory approval.
+We may be unable to design and conduct a clinical trial to support regulatory approval.
 Further, if our drug candidates are found to be unsafe or lack efficacy, we will not be able to obtain regulatory approval for them and our business would be harmed.
 A number of companies in the pharmaceutical industry, including those with greater resources and experience than us, have suffered significant setbacks in advanced clinical trials, even after obtaining promising results in earlier clinical trials.